 Because digitata grows in such turbulence, it is not damaged by snails.
 As the summer goes on, digitata becomes sweet with mannitol sugar, and sometimes this sugar comes to surface as the plants dry.
 Not many plants can remain sweet without succumbing to pests.
 I admire digitata kelp for maintaining its own gentle sweet nature in a world of turbulence.
 May we all be so.

 If I had to choose one variety of kelp for my kitchen, I would choose digitata kelp.
 This may be substituted into any recipe calling for kombu, for digitata’s cooking qualities are much the same.
 Reconstituted and cooked for fifteen minutes, digitata behaves like a vegetable and becomes softer.
-Cooked for an hour or more, digitata dissolves and creates a delicious creamy soup stock that the Japanese would call dashi.
+Cooked for an hour or more, digitata creates a delicious creamy soup stock that the Japanese would call dashi.
 Just add ginger and tamari.
 The alginates that are released from the digitata through long cooking are able to bind (chelate) with the large molecules of heavy metals and radioactive isotopes and remove them from the body.
 Moreover, digitata contains iodine which nourishes and protects the thyroid so that it will not absorb radioactive iodine.
 My skin always gets softer when I handle digitata which is oozing with slippery alginates.
 Its softening effects on the body are obvious.